followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/4 Events/incidentOccurred.md

 ===========================================================================

 <!--shortDescription-->
-Raised when an error or warning appears in the widget.
+Raised when an error or warning occurs.
 <!--/shortDescription-->

 <!--fullDescription-->